willvelida/azure-ai-agent-samples/README.md

 # azure-ai-agent-samples

-A repository of samples I've built trying to learn Azure AI Agents
+A repository of samples I've built trying to learn Azure AI Agents.
+Samples are currently divided into two sections: